asterd/nova-triage/README.md

 Important nuance:

 - client-side privacy is implemented and operational
 - a full AWS-side privacy zone with `S3/Textract/redaction-before-Bedrock` is **not** currently part of the implemented runtime
 - durable anonymized case storage in `DynamoDB` is **not** currently implemented in the backend

 That distinction matters for accuracy.
-The current demo is strong on edge privacy and Bedrock usage; an AWS privacy zone would be a future extension, not something hidden behind marketing language.
+The current version is strong on edge privacy and Bedrock usage; an AWS privacy zone would be a future extension.

 ## High-Level Architecture